BrightFocus Terms and Conditions of Grant Awards Template last updated March 2023.

 Sharing of Reagents

-Reagents developed during the course of any research funded by BrightFocus Grants must be made available to qualified investigators when reasonably requested following the publication of reports using or describing the Reagents, subject to agreement on reasonable and customary terms consistent with scientific custom.
+Reagents and Research Materials must be made available to qualified investigators when reasonably requested following the publication of reports using or describing the Reagents, subject to agreement on reasonable and customary terms consistent with scientific custom.

-Unpublished Reagents shall be treated as described in the Intellectual Property Contract Agreement (Section 11, Reservation of Rights for Research Purposes).
+Unpublished Reagents shall be treated as described in section 11.7 (Reservation of Rights for Research Purposes) related to Intellectual Property.